With medals to their names, incoming freshmen gymnasts turn their attention to the Pac-12

 — Shara Park (@KSLSharaPark) July 29, 2021

-Rounding out the incoming Pac-12 freshmen with Olympic ties are UCLA's Brooklyn Moors, who competed for Canada in Tokyo, and Utah's Kara Eaker, who was an alternate for the USA.
+Rounding out the Pac-12 freshmen with Olympic ties are UCLA's Brooklyn Moors, who competed for Canada in Tokyo, and Utah's Kara Eaker and UCLA's Emma Malabuyo, who were alternates for the United States.

 Pac-12 gymnastics will get started this spring, download the Pac-12 Now App today and set alerts for women’s gymnastics to make sure you never miss a moment of the action.